yukiue/pdf-annot/README.md

 python3 annot.py paper.pdf
 ```

-Then, the annotated pdf file named `out.pdf` will be generated.
+Then, the annotated pdf file named `paper-annotated.pdf` will be generated.

 # Requirements